baboune/UnofficialApceraDoc/README.md

 To run a script, copy it to a machine host and run it using sudo privileges.
 See instructions below.

-Each script requires internet access.
-Each machine needs a hostname and DNS.
-If necessary, add nameserver <IP-address> to file resolve.conf.
-For air gapped installations, you will need to run your own apt-mirror.
+Each script requires internet access as well as access to a valid DNS to resolve external hostnames like "apcera.com".
+Air gapped installations require running your own apt-mirror.
+This is not described here.

 ## Steps after install ubuntu